freenode/Sigyn/README.md

 # Sigyn #

-A supybot's plugin to handle various spam with network hammer
+A Limnoria's plugin to handle various spam with network hammer

 ## Commands ##